wso2/docs-ei/en/micro-integrator/docs/references/mediators/call-Mediator.md

 ```

 !!!
 Note
-    The call mediator in the **blocking mode** (blocking=true), builds the message from the response payload.
-If no response message is expected by the client, you can set the **OUT_ONLY** property before the call mediator to avoid building the response payload.
-You may set the System property **allowEmptyBodyForHttp2xx** to **true**, if you want to receive response without body for HTTP status codes 200, 201 and 202 in the blocking mode.
+    The call mediator in **blocking mode** (blocking=true) builds the message from the response payload.
+If a response message is not expected by the client, you can set the **OUT_ONLY** property before the call mediator to avoid building the response payload.
+You may set the **allowEmptyBodyForHttp2xx** system property to **true** if you want to receive a response without the body for the following HTTP status codes in blocking mode: 200, 201, and 202.
     ``` xml
     <property name="OUT_ONLY" value="true"/>
     ```